louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Discuss distributed denial of service attacks and their purpose, methods used for attack and protecting against them (no need to discuss any other type of denial of service attacks).

 ###Explain the terms: Virus, Worm, Trojan Horse and discuss their corresponding protection measures

-###Explain the main idea for producing a MAC using a hash function.
-(HMAC algorithms)( You do not need to know the exact formula for HMAC ).

 ###Explain why HMAC method satisfies the requirements of a MAC.